lukechilds/my-name-is-url/README.md

 ### Regex

-If you just wanna do your own thing the regex used internally is helpfully exposed
+If you just wanna do your own thing the regex used internally is helpfully exposed.

 ```js
 var urlRegex = require('my-name-is-url').regex;